 After your doctor identifies the type of organism causing your vulvovaginitis, they will prescribe medication to cure the condition.

 This could include:

 Your doctor may also recommend a personal hygiene routine to help heal the infection and prevent it from recurring.
-This could include sitz baths and wiping properly after using the toilet.
+This could include taking sitz baths and wiping properly after using the toilet.

 Other suggestions include wearing loose clothing and cotton underwear to allow the circulation of air and reduce moisture.
 Removing underwear at bedtime may also help.

 Proper cleansing is important and may help prevent irritation.
 This is especially true if the infection is bacterial.
 Avoid using bubble bath, perfumed soaps, and washing powders as much as possible.
 Opt for sitz baths instead.
 You may also find sensitive-skin versions of these products less irritating.

 A cold compress is useful to relieve pain on swollen or tender areas.